TheYellowFlash7887/CloudEngineerAssignment/README.md

 # CloudEngineerAssignment
 Deployment Steps:

+The nested stack uses templates that are publicly hosted in an S3 bucket, however if they become unavailable the templates will need to be uploaded to S3 and the Object URLs passed to the parameters of the nested stack.

+Currently the nested stack defaults values are using templates Located in a public S3 bucket
 1. Deploy the VPC stack with the name: VPCTemplate.yml
 2. Deploy the stack : NestedStack.yml
     Deployment Steps without using the nested stack: